North Kent College

-North Kent College is a college of Further and Higher Education located across campuses in Dartford and Gravesend and Tonbridge in Kent, England, with Partner College status with the University of Greenwich, particularly the Greenwich Maritime Institute.
+North Kent College is a college of Further and Higher Education located across campuses in Dartford, Gravesend, and Tonbridge in Kent, England, with Partner College status with the University of Greenwich, particularly the Greenwich Maritime Institute.
 Its original constituents include the Gravesend Technical College and the National Sea Training School (NSTC).
 They also own Hadlow College based near Tonbridge - Kent's only rural and land-based college.

 Each campus has a different specialist area, however Computing and Information Technology, Foundation Studies, Hair and Beauty, Office Administration, Secretarial Studies and Sport and Leisure Management are covered at both the Dartford and Gravesend campuses.

 Locations

 Dartford Campus

 Oakfield Lane, Dartford is the location of the largest campus.
 It houses the main administration centre and the greatest number of students, including most of the college's Higher Education work.
 It specialises in Access to Higher Education, Accounting, Art and Design, Business, Management and Retail Studies, Professional Care, Media, Multimedia, Performing Arts, Photography, Public Services and Sport.